AmeriSpeak

-AmeriSpeak AmeriSpeak is a nationally representative, probability-based survey of the U.S. household population created in 2014 by NORC at the University of Chicago.
+AmeriSpeak is a nationally representative, probability-based survey of the U.S. household population created in 2014 by NORC at the University of Chicago.

 Methodology

 Randomly selected U.S. households are sampled with a known, nonzero probability of selection from the NORC National Frame, and then contacted by U.S. mail and telephone.
 A subsample of non-responding households is selected to receive additional, in-person follow-up from field interviewers.
-NORC’s National Frame is designed to provide over 99% sample coverage by supplementing the USPS Delivery Sequence File.
+NORC's National Frame is designed to provide over 99% sample coverage by supplementing the USPS Delivery Sequence File.

 In 2018, NORC released a document detailing their survey methodology.

 Published studies

 The AmeriSpeak Panel has been published in various national media.
 Below are some examples: